dguest/tagging-performance/README.md

 ## Required Packages

-This package (grudgingly) requires [ROOT][0] to read ATLAS data.
+This package requires [ROOT][0] to read ATLAS data.
 Fortunately the use is minimal: no fancy PyROOT or Roofit installation required.

 Unfortunately there are a few other dependencies.
 The upshot is that these packages are fairly standard for python data analysis, and thus quite easy to use.
 They are generally installed using something like `python3.3 setup.py install`.